tovanhieu/tovanhieu/README.md

 I am a blog writer 👨‍💻 and an IT lecturer 🧑‍🏫
 ----------------------------------

 My major is Information and Communication Engineering, I have more than seven years experience in IT fields.
-I'm seft-motivated researcher.
+I'm a self-motivated researcher who graduated from Hanoi University Of Science and Technology 😉.
 I'm passionate about cutting-edge technologies such as: Artificial Intelligence (AI) and Machine Learning (ML) 🤖, Cloud Computing ☁️,Security 🕵️, 6G Technology 📡...
 <br/>
 My hobbies are exercising 🏃‍♂️, traveling ✈️, and learning languages 📖.